w5xd/PacketThermostat/README.md

 The PacketThermostatSettings application is an easy way to set up this feature.
 It sets the required parameters that configure this feature: the trigger temperature, the shutdown time, the thermostat signal combinations that indicate a heat mode, and the thermostat signals to turn off to shut down the furnace.

+Library versions that fit in program memory for this build:
+Using library RFM69_LowPowerLab at version 1.5.1
+Using library SPI at version 1.0
+Using library Wire at version 1.0
+Using library EEPROM at version 2.0
+Using library SparkFun SerLCD Arduino Library at version 1.0.9
+Using library SparkFun Qwiic RTC RV8803 Arduino Library at version 1.2.2 Using library SPIFlash_LowPowerLab at version 101.1.3 in folder: D:\Users\NonPr